akaterra/unitsnap.js/readme.md

 Asynchronous functions returning a Promise will additionally generate an entry with the result of the promise resolving (as "result") or with the error of the promise rejection (as "exception").

-Collected entries can be assigned to an epochs and will be filtered after by the necessary epoch.
+Collected entries can be assigned to an epochs and can be filtered then by the necessary epoch.
 Epochs can be nested.

 * **getCurrentEpoch()** - returns the current epoch descriptor or null if the history is not yet begun.